Christian-Garrett/Temporal_Dependent_Data_Prediction_MA/DS_Project_002/movingavg/code/MAP_2/Output/readme.md

 - Calculating a moving average involves creating a new series where the values are comprised of the average of raw observations in the original time series
 - Calculating a moving average of a time series takes some assumptions on data.
 - It is assumed that both trend and seasonal components have been removed from your data.
-- This means that your time series is stationary, or does not show obvious trends (long-term increasing or decreasing movement) or seasonality (consistent periodic structure).
+- This means that the time series is stationary, or does not show obvious trends (long-term increasing or decreasing movement) or seasonality (consistent periodic structure).
 - This repository contains the code files for moving average prediciton on a time series data.

 ## Basics

 - Chronological Data
 - Cannot be shuffled
 - Each row indicate specific time record
 - Train – Test split happens chronologically